 Publication guidelines and thresholds

-Regarding reliability restrictions, Eurostat flags estimates below certain limits as 'a' and 'b'.
+Eurostat flags EU-LFS estimates below reliability limits called 'a' and 'b'.
 Those reliability limits depend on the sample size and design in the individual Member States and refer to weighted data.
 Figures flagged 'a' should not be published; by convention, a dot or full stop is used instead.
 Figures flagged 'b', whenever applicable, can be published with a warning concerning their limited reliability.
 By convention, they are published in brackets.
 This applies to quarterly data, annual averages of quarterly data, yearly data and ad hoc module results.
-For specific extractions the user will receive a data file indicating the limits 'a' and 'b'.

 In the database, results below the 'a' limit are blanked using a colon (:) and results below the 'b' limit and above the 'a' limit are published as unreliable by putting a 'u' in brackets behind the results (u).